mattvenn/technology-communicator-website/content/english/stem/cpd-for-teachers.md

 ## References

 Matt developed 6 courses for us during the 2013 push for computer science to be taught in UK schools.
 His incorporation of innovative and fun activities worked well with both teachers and children.
-He delivered the courses to over 3000 teachers and was consistently the highest rated trainer we have worked with.
+He delivered the courses to over 3000 teachers and was consistently one of the highest rated trainers we have worked with.
 I would highly recommend Matt as someone who can develop and deliver world class training materials.

 *Matt Thurling*
 *CEO* CPD For Teachers